Course Policies and Information

 Attendance

-Excessive absences are any absences above 10% of the total number of class meetings.
-Except for University-sanctioned activities, I make no distinction between "excused" and "unexcused" absences.
 University policy requires that instructors keep an accurate attendance record for each class.
 Accordingly, I will take the roll at the start of each class meeting.
-If you arrive late, you are responsible for seeing to it that I do not credit you with an absence.
+If you arrive late (don't make a habit of it), you are responsible for seeing to it that I do not mark you absent.

 Note: Because of the workshop format of English 365, it is very important that you come to class on time and on a regular basis.
 The informal nature of the course does not mean that attendance is optional.
 Be warned that excessive absences can and will adversely affect your final course grade